GeorgeCJH/DSToolkitNL2SQL/deploy_ai_search_indexes/README.md

 ## Keyword Search
 The system also supports traditional keyword search for exact matching, especially useful for column value lookups where fuzzy matching is needed

-# AI Search Indexing Setup Detail Descrition
+# AI Search Indexing Setup Detail Description

 The associated scripts in this portion of the repository contains pre-built scripts to deploy the skillsets needed for nl2sql.

-The steps here are same with "GETTING_STARTED" document, but here's with have more detailed instructions for your reference.
+The steps here are same with "GETTING_STARTED" document, but here's do more detailed instructions for your reference.

 ## Steps for NL2SQL Index Deployment